inspec/inspec/docs-chef-io/content/inspec/cli.md

 `--attrs=one two three`
 : Legacy name for --input-file - deprecated.

+`--audit-log-location=AUDIT_LOG_LOCATION`
+: The directory that the audit log saves diagnostic log files to.
+  You must enable audit logging to use this feature.
+See the [Audit Log documentation](/inspec/audit_log/) for details.

+  Default: `~/.inspec/logs`.

+  InSpec creates log files in the set directory using the following format: `inspec-audit-TIMESTAMP-PID.log`.

 `--auto-install-gems`
 : Auto installs gem dependencies of the profile or resource pack.